wbudic/LifeLog/Current Development Check List.md

 * [x] Fix uninitialized $scalars and warnings.
 My style of programming uses this as a perl feature, as unutilized is also null or empty.
 Linter disagrees with that.
 Empty or null  isn't also 0 for it.
 Null, empty and zero should be the same thing in scalar context and logic.
 * [ ] Implement template based CGI processing (slower but better separation of concerns).
+  * This separation of concern currently not really necessary as at the main.cgi is the whole file, that also incorporates buffering and complex database rendering.
+Thereby a slight performance penalty would be having to read and process also an template.
+Buffering is also directly compressed to client.
+Giving fast pages that some webservers might not have inbuilt or provide (rare).
+We will see.
+Templates are good, as the page layout is easier to change and rearrange.
 * [ ] Module installation script should check, on main.cnf and on perl soundness and compatibility.
   * Should check and display autonomes that contain expected defaults changed or disabled in configuration. i.e AUTO_LOGIN or DBI_MULTI_USER_DB
   * A trouble_shoot_configuration.pl should  be available to perform this, and be independently available from the main directory.